Why is Confidentiality Important When Selling a Business?

-We need to understand that a business is different from almost everything we might sell in our lifetime in that it is not a stagnant body.
-Unlike your used TV listed on Ebay, a business is a living, breathing entity that generates an always fluctuating amount of income/value.
+We need to understand that a business is different from almost everything we might sell in our life in that it is not a stagnant body.
+Unlike your used TV listed on eBay, a business is a living, breathing entity that generates an always fluctuating amount of income/value.
 It is important to understand that certain actions can affect the value of a business during the selling process.

 So, in order to optimize the sale price of a business, keep it confidential!

 Outside of the sale price, there are other reasons why it’s important to keep the sale of a business confidential.
 Here are some of them: